-Hamilton competed in the NESCAC for the first time in 2011, and qualified for the conference championship quarterfinals.
-One of the highlights was a 2-1 victory against nationally ranked Amherst on Sept.
+Hamilton competed in the NESCAC for the first time in 2011 and qualified for the conference championship quarterfinals.
+One of the highlights was a 2-1 victory against nationally ranked Amherst College on Sept.
 24. The Continentals were members of the Liberty League from 1995 to 2010.

 The Continentals set team records for wins and goals (55) in 2010.
-Hamilton finished second in the Liberty League standings at 6-1, and made its third straight trip to the league championship.
+Hamilton finished second in the Liberty League standings at 6-1 and made its third straight trip to the league championship.
 In the semifinals, the Continentals edged William Smith College 2-1 in double overtime at home.
-Hamilton went on to lose to Skidmore College in the championship game for the second year in a row.
-The Continentals ended up at No. 15 in the final coaches poll, and Callaghan played in the National Field Hockey Coaches Association (NFHCA) Division III Senior Game in November.
+Hamilton went on to fall to Skidmore College in the championship game for the second year in a row.
+The Continentals ended up at No. 15 in the final coaches poll, and Callaghan played in the NFHCA Division III Senior Game in November.

 Hamilton finished 2008 with an overall record of 8-7 and qualified for the four-team league tournament for the first time.
 During the regular season, the Continentals shut out a Rensselaer team that was nationally ranked at the time, and won a thrilling overtime contest at William Smith that clinched the team's first postseason appearance since 1995.

 Strong academic performance is an integral part of the program.
-Four student-athletes made the NESCAC fall all-academic team in 2012, and eight players earned a spot on the NFHCA Division III Academic Squad.
-Hamilton also received the NFHCA National Academic Team Award for the 10th straight year for achieving a team grade point average of 3.0 or higher during the first semester of the academic year.
+Four student-athletes made the 2013 NESCAC Fall All-Academic Team and seven players earned a spot on the NFHCA National Academic Squad.
+Hamilton also received the NFHCA National Academic Team Award for the 11th straight year for achieving a team grade point average of 3.0 or better during the first semester of the academic year.
 Callaghan made the 2010 College Sports Information Directors of America Academic All-District Women's At-Large Team for the District I College Division.